-Standard Met/Standard Not Met/NA Standard met To ensure that residential development is provided in accordance with any policy for housing in the PPF and the LPPF, including the MSS and local planning policies.
-To support medium densities in areas where development can take advantage of public and community infrastructure and services.
-An application must be accompanied by a written statement to the satisfaction of the responsible authority that describes how the development is consistent with any relevant policy for housing in the PPF and the LPPF, including the MSS and local planning policies.
-The PPF and the LPPF including the MSS and local planning policies.
-Clause 55.02-2 Residential policy objectives The design response.
-Standards Title & Objective Standard B2 Decision Guidelines Objectives
+Clause 55.02- Clause 55.02-2 Residential policy objectives Title & Objective Standards Standards Standard Met/Standard Not Met/NA Standard B2 An application must be accompanied by a written statement to the satisfaction of the responsible authority that describes how the development is consistent with any relevant policy for housing in the SPPF and the LPPF, including the MSS and local planning policies.
+Standard met Decision Guidelines The SPPF and the LPPF including the MSS and local planning policies.
+The design response.
+Objectives To ensure that residential development is provided in accordance with any policy for housing in the SFFP and the LPPF, including the MSS and local planning policies.